 - Research and select a system to be installed.

 - Complete an “Application for Interconnection”, and complete the "Standard Interconnection Agreement" as well as the "Tri Party Net Metering Power Purchase Agreement.
+Submit to the Electric Department for review.
+Include a one line diagram of the proposed system so that it is verified it meets City of Leesburg Electric Department's requirements.

 - The City of Leesburg Electric Department will review the application.
 Notification will be sent to the customer on the status of the application.